Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I tell them, “Imagine this, a military commander, a general on the frontlines comes back home and he’s got a little daughter.
 She comes running to him, and he’s telling his sergeant or whatever and he’s ending a meeting and he turns around and he’s very much in his commander mode, and then she’s like, “Daddy!
 Daddy!”
 She’s tugging daddy’s shirt, and she’s asking him can she play with her doll or something.
 He’s immediately into a nurturing energy, picks her up, gives her a kiss, swings her around, and he’s back into that energy to match her and to nurture her.

-That’s sort of like the energy that a mature person can play with, when to be masculine, when to be feminine, when the default energy is most relaxed.
+That’s sort of like the energy that a mature person can play with, when to be masculine, when to be feminine, when the default is, and when he is most relaxed, Or she, as a feminine woman is more relaxed.
 I think part of the confusion and the lack of fulfillment in life is, as you were pointing out, is the fact that many men are being told to be in the feminine energy more.
 The world is trying to tell them to be 50-50.
 Not just 50-50 masculine-feminine, but 50-50 immature masculine and immature feminine.
 None of that is fulfilling at all to them.

 David: I think if you’ve been around enough, you’ve seen a person of the opposite gender or sex who is, on paper, in a photograph, perfect, like they look great.
 But then as soon as they start to behave, they’re just like, “Yeah, I’m really interested.”
 And vice versa.
 You’ve seen somebody who, if you just saw a photo of that person, you’d think they’re just average or whatever.
 But then in the way that they express themselves, and the move, and talk, and look at you, then they suddenly become much more attractive.

-Henry: David Deida talks about how the masculine is the search for freedom: freedom from constraint and fear; and the woman is about the search for love.
+Henry: David Deida talks about how, I guess when you get right down do it, the masculine is the search for freedom: freedom from constraint and fear; and the woman is about the search for love.
 That’s why the masculine finds a feminine so compelling, someone who truly is, a woman who is free and lives with that presence, just like us, that freedom we find so absolutely compelling.
 That is basically what all men have been searching for all their lives.

 David: Right, and at bottom, everyone actually wants love.
 They want the freedom so that they could love.
 But yes, women wanted to feel connected and feel loved.
 One last thing, we need to wrap up here, but one last thing.
 You were explaining how there’s merit to the feminine, telling a woman to woman up and a man to man up, and that in the yin-yang energy or the feminine energy isn’t bad.